The Summer I Turned Pretty (trilogy): Characters

+Adaptation

-Television adaptation
+Television series

 In 2013, Lions Gate Entertainment announced that it had secured the rights to turn the trilogy into a television series.
 On February 8, 2021, Amazon ordered eight episodes of a series created by Han and Gabrielle Stanton and executive-produced by them and by Karen Rosenfelt, Paul Lee, Nne Ebong, and Hope Hartman.
 The seven-episode series was filmed in Wilmington, North Carolina; and premiered on June 17, 2022.
 Season 2 premiered on July 14, 2023, marking a highly anticipated continuation of the series.
 Season 3, the show's final season, premiered on July 16, 2025.

+Film

+On September 17, 2025, the day the series finale of the television series adaptation of The Summer I Turned Pretty released, a feature film was greenlit to conclude the story on Amazon Prime Video, with Jenny Han herself serving as the writer alongside Kucserka.
+Han is also set to direct the film.